eshanis/mm-github-pages-starter/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 One of the quirks of prose is sometimes you have to manually set published: true in the meta data section
 ![]({{site.baseurl}}/assets/images/prose_to_publish.PNG)

+c.
+I created my main website on [000webhost](https://www.000webhost.com/) because they have a free account for a basic website.
+I will trite a blog about this soon.